technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 7 - Configure assignment methods and rules for queues.md

 # Lab 7 - Configure assignment methods and rules for queues

-**Objective** - In this Lab, you will create an assignment method and assignment rulesets comprising rules in admin center
+**Objective** - In this Lab, you will create an assignment method and assignment rulesets comprising rules in admin center.

-## Task 1 - Create an assignment method and configure rules

 1. In the **Customer Service admin center**, navigate to the site map and select **Queues** under **Customer support** group.